zoitech/terraform-aws-network/README.md

 For the transit gateway attachment to be successful:

 1. The transit gateway resource needs to be shared in the resource access manager to the account ID of the "child" account.
+2. The "child" account needs to accept the resource share in the resource access manager.
-2. The terraform code for the child account referencing this module needs to be applied.
+3. The terraform code for the child account referencing this module needs to be applied.
-3. The request to attach the transit gateway to the VPC in the "child" account needs to be accepted within the account where the transit gateway exists.
+4. The request to attach the transit gateway to the VPC in the "child" account needs to be accepted within the account where the transit gateway exists.

 ### To Reference A Tagged Version of the Repository